 The OCD Center of Los Angeles has posted a screening test for people who have intrusive thoughts, sometimes known as "Pure O." If you find yourself answering a number of these items, I routinely treat people with this condition. http://ocdla.com/pure-obsessional-ocd-test

-A MUST checkout is www.theocdstories.com Stuart has interviewed over forty folks recovering from OCD and a few leading therapists.
+A MUST checkout is www.theocdstories.com Stuart has interviewed almost eighty folks recovering from OCD and a few leading therapists.
 He keeps knocking it out of the park!
 Check him out.

-Reid Wilson, PhD has recently published a book called Stopping the Noise in Your Head.
+Reid Wilson, PhD has published a book last year called Stopping the Noise in Your Head.
 The new way to stop anxiety and worry.
 More recently, he developed six brief (4 to 5 minutes), FREE videos where an actress plays an anxious woman with a man plays "anxiety.."
-While the videos The videos are not specific to OCD, most will identify with what is presented and the ideas are applicable to OCD and are at www.noiseinyourhead.com
+While the videos are not specific to OCD, most will identify with what is presented and the ideas are applicable to OCD and are at www.noiseinyourhead.com

-The OCD Support Group has changed from meeting at the Ridge Park Square Starbucks to the Rocky River Starbucks.
+The OCD Support Group has changed from meeting regularly at the Rocky River Starbucks every two weeks.
 More info can be found at www.meetup.com.

-The January/February Peace of Mind is now available, with articles on Feed Your Soul, Depression, Worry Myths, Dealing with Uncertainties.
+The July/August Peace of Mind is now available, with articles on dealing with uncertainty, Loving-Kindness meditation, updates on heathlcare reform, and other brief articles, and other brief articles.
 Subscribe for free now.
 You can stop at any time.